Essential Japanese Words for Family With Cultural Context in Details

 - Understanding the Japanese family vocabulary system

-- Extended family members
+- Japanese words for Extended family members

-- In-laws and marriage-related family terms
+- In-laws and marriage-related family terms in Japanese

-- Reference versus address terms explained
+- Reference vs. address terms when talking about family relationships

-- Building your Japanese vocabulary systematically
+- Building your Japanese words for family systematically

 Understanding the Japanese family vocabulary system

-The Japanese language treats family vocabulary differently than English does.
-When you're talking about your own family members to someone outside your family, you typically use humble terms.
-When you're talking about someone else's family, you use polite terms with honorifics.
+- When you're talking about your own family members to someone outside your family, you typically use humble terms.

 This distinction exists because of how Japanese culture views in-groups and out-groups.
 Your family is part of your in-group, so you show respect to outsiders by being humble about your own relatives.
 Meanwhile, you show respect to others by elevating their family members with polite language.